AARP has a series of free One Day University events with live video lectures. The next lecture is Wednesday, April 21, 2021.

-Here are the best education opportunities for seniors.
+Here are the best education opportunities for seniors and family members.

 If you have a budding scientist in your family you should check out the wireless microscope on sale at Amazon.